 6. The institution has adopted and adheres to admission policies consistent with its mission that specify the qualifications of students appropriate for its programs.
 The institution defines and advises students on clear pathways to complete degrees, certificate and transfer goals.
-(ER 16)

-EVIDENCE OF MEETING THE STANDARD Foothill College adheres to admission policies consistent with its mission that is clarified in board policies and supporting administrative procedures [II.C.6_01; II.C.6_02;

-II.C.6_03; II.C.6_04; II.C.6_05; II.C.6_06; II.C.6_07].
+(ER 16) EVIDENCE OF MEETING THE STANDARD Foothill College adheres to admission policies consistent with its mission that is clarified in Board Policies and supporting Administrative Procedures [II.C.6_01; II.C.6_02; II.C.6_03; II.C.6_04; II.C.6_05; II.C.6_06; II.C.6_07].
 The institution's catalog and website provide information on how to apply and register and include information specific to various populations [II.C.6_08; II.C.6_09; II.C.6_10; II.C.6_11; II.C.6_12].
 Information about residency requirements and applications to special admissions programs such as the bachelor's degree in Dental Hygiene are also listed on the website.

-Foothill's admissions process begins by submitting an application through CCCApply, an open application that is supported by the California Community College Chancellor's Office (CCCO) [II.C.6_13].
+Foothill's admissions process begins by submitting an application through CCCApply, an open application that is supported by the California Community College Chancellor's Office (CCCCO) [II.C.6_13].
 Information about each step of the registration process is detailed and documented online [II.C.6_14].
 Applications to special admissions programs may include an additional application or completion of another form [II.C.6_15].
+Admission to the Allied Health programs is based on criteria that are consistent with state regulations and program accreditation guidelines.
+All eligible students are entered into a program-specific lottery and students are accepted into each program based on being selected randomly from the lottery pool.
+The admission process is highly regulated to ensure that no bias enters into the selection process.
 The International Student Program Office processes, reviews, and provides resources for any student applying for or transferring their F-1 visa status through Slate.org, a web-based platform.